nipafx/nipafx.dev/content/channels/articles.md

 singularName: "post"
 pluralName: "posts"
 slug: "posts"
-description: "On this blog, I mostly write about Java (TODO)"
+description: "On this blog, I mostly write about Java - these are all the posts I've published here"
 ---

-TODO
+$PLACEHOLDER